 - Set water quantity limits to manage allocation

 - Identify and protect wetland and river values

 - Set up water quality and quantity accounting and monitoring and reporting systems to track progress towards objectives.

 The government has also released rules that apply nation-wide designed to halt degradation of water quality.
 These are intended to address ‘high-risk’ farming activities, protect wetlands and provide for fish-passage in rivers – there are also national rules requiring certain classes of livestock be excluded from waterbodies.
-For more detail see the Essential Freshwater information.
+For more detail see New Freshwater Rules information.

 Climate change – Climate change puts additional pressure on already stressed waterbodies and compounds current issues.
 Projections for Northland include increasing annual average temperature, more ‘hot days’ (>250 C) and an increase in drought frequency, duration and intensity.
 We can also expect lower groundwater levels and reduced flows, higher water temperature in rivers and lakes, and better conditions for pests which impact the ecological health of these waterbodies and the availability of water for human use.

 Te Mana o Te Wai – Central government has embedded the concept of Te Mana o Te Wai and mātauranga Māori in the National Policy Statement for Freshwater Management 2020.
 We need to express and give effect to Te Mana o Te Wai and mātauranga Māori from a local Te Taitokerau perspective.
 This means an ideological change to put the health and mauri of water first and requires the broad participation by Māori in freshwater management (including developing policy, monitoring and ‘action on the ground’).